peterhinch/micropython-font-to-py/FONT_TO_PY.md

 Any requirement for arguments -xr will be specified in the device driver documentation.
 Bit reversal is required by some display hardware.

+Note that producing extended ASCII characters (ordinal value > 127) from ttf files seems unreliable.
+If the expected results are not achieved, use an otf font.
+This appears to be a limitation of the `freetype` library.

 ### Output

 The specified height is a target.
 The algorithm gets as close to the target